MooersLab/MooersLab/README.md

 Its advantage is that it can operate anywhere.
 It works inside Emacs and on webpages, including webmail applications like Outlook and Gmail.
-Its disadvantage is that it cannot be customized with text replacement libraries.

 The Dictation software relies on an internet connection for older Intel chip-based Macs.
 The generated sound waves are sent to a server run by Apple and then returned as text.
 I found the delay caused by this transfer to be unnoticeable.

-The Voice Control software provided by the Mac OS has not improved its performance since I last tried it.
+The Voice Control software provided by the Mac OS has not improved since I last tried it.
 Its error rate is too high to use for dictation.
-The advantage of this software is that it supports customized commands and commands that can be used to run GUI-based software.
+The advantage of Voice Control is that it supports customized commands and commands that can be used to run GUI-based software.

 ### Whisper and a Digitial Voice Recorder
 We use open-AI's whisper software to transcribe my audio recordings recorded with the DVR.